BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning: Ethic Statement

 \section{Ethic Statement}

 This research was conducted in accordance with the ACM Code of Ethics.
 The datasets used in this paper are publicly available.
 We do not intend to share any Personally Identifiable Data with this paper.
 Our project may raise awareness of these low-resource languages in the computational linguistics community.
+Artificial intelligence (AI) tools were utilized exclusively for language refinement during the preparation of this manuscript.
+The use of AI tools is disclosed here in accordance with current ethical guidelines and publishing policies.